Read time 8 minutes

 Another easy way to export the SQL table to Excel is by exploiting the inbuilt Excel feature that enables us to import any SQL table.
 The detailed steps to do so are outlined below:

 Just like any other database file, SQL database files are also prone to database corruption.
-In gruesome scenarios like these, one should rely only on professional SQL database recovery tools such as Kernel for SQL Database Recovery Tool.
+In gruesome scenarios like these, one should rely only on professional tools such as Kernel for SQL Database Recovery.
 It is a feature-rich tool that can quite quickly repair your earlier corrupt/inaccessible database files, irrespective of the server version.
 It is also possible to create a backup of the restored databases in script form.